What to Do About Excessive Shedding in Dogs

 Stress

 Dogs get into routines and can get stressed when something breaks theirs up – which can lead to extra shedding.
 Is anything new happening at home?
 Maybe you recently had a baby or brought in another pet.
 Perhaps you suddenly went back to the office after working remotely for a long time.
 Think about your lifestyle and see if any new changes might be behind the sudden excessive shedding.
+Stress can cause a dog to shed excessively, making it important to identify and mitigate stressors.

 Something more serious